alonso-m/bitbucket-arm-docker/README.md

 The `latest` tag matches the most recent release of Atlassian Stash.
 Thus `atlassian/stash:latest` will use the newest version of Stash available.

-Alternatively you can use a specific version of Stash by using a version number
+Alternatively you can use a specific minor version of Stash by using a version number
-tag: `atlassian/stash:3.4.0`
+tag: `atlassian/stash:3.5`.
+This will install the latest `3.5.x` version that is available.